shanjingheng/test-swagger/测试报告/java_online_api_client/docs/ChatRoomsApi.md

 <a name="orgNameAppNameChatroomsPost"></a>
 # **orgNameAppNameChatroomsPost**
-> orgNameAppNameChatroomsPost(orgName, appName, authorization, body)
+> String orgNameAppNameChatroomsPost(orgName, appName, authorization, body)

 Create a Chat Room